| |

 |

-Oriana was assigned to write a story on emerging jewelers
+CHALLENGE: Oriana was assigned to write a story on emerging jewelers

 for Valley Guide Quarterly of Arizona.
 An integral